How to Focus on Studies Without Distractions

 15 Proven Strategies to Focus on Studies Without Distractions

-Strategy 1: The Pomodoro Technique - Work in Focused Bursts
+Strategy 1: The Pomodoro Technique - Work in Focused Bursts - How to Focus on Studies Without Distractions

 What It Is: Study for 25 minutes of intense focus, followed by a 5-minute break.
 After 4 sessions, take a longer 15-30 minute break.